 The City of Truffles

-The White Truffle from the San Miniato hills, a geographical truffle-producing area that extends towards the inland countryside of Pisa, is known as the Tuber Magnatum Pico, the Food of the Kings, and is the most valuable of this underground fungi.
-Located a few centimetres deep, they can only be found in a limited number of areas favoured by nature for the particular, almost mysterious combination of forest fauna and geological substratum.
+The White Truffle from the San Miniato celebrate a geographical truffle-producing area that extends towards the inland countryside of Pisa.
+This White truffle is known as the Tuber Magnatum Pico, itis the most valuable kind of this underground fungi.
+They can only be found in a limited number of areas favoured by nature for the particular almost mysterious combination of forest fauna and geological substratum.
 These truffles are of the highest quality not only because of the fertility of the woods, but also because of the care taken and the deep respect for the environment where they grow.

 Regulated by strict controls and a regional law that defines how they are gathered and marketed, the White Truffle of San Miniato is served in the best restaurants in the world.
 Gathered with moderation and selectivity, production is limited due to the brevity of their season (the three months of October, November and December).
 San Miniato has an incredible primate, with the largest truffle ever found, a fragrant tuber weighing in at 2.520 grams, which was presented to President of the United States Eisenhower in 1954.